 Tell to the Coming Generation (Psalm 78)

 A couple of weeks ago I went to my family doctor for what they call the annual physical.
 I don’t know why they call it annual, because nobody I know goes every year.
-If you’re like me you avoid that thing as long as you can, and when you go you go reluctantly.
+If you’re like me, you avoid that thing as long as you can, and when you eventually go, you go reluctantly.
 You know what’s coming.
 You’re going to get poked and prodded and examined.
-The doctor is going to ask you uncomfortable questions, and give you advice you probably don’t want to hear.
-I would probably go get a physical more often if they told me to cut down on my vegetables and to start eating more cookies.
+The doctor is going to ask you uncomfortable questions, and give you advice.
+I would go for physicals more often if they advised me to eat fewer vegetables and more cookies.

 In any case, they asked me about my family history.
 They wanted to know about the medical history of my parents and brothers and sister.
 The reason is that a lot of our health is a matter of genetics.
 The 23 chromosomes you received from your mother and the 23 chromosomes you received from your father combined to make you who you are, and doctors like to know what you inherited so that they know what you’re passing on to your children.